tonethar/IGME-330-Spring-2021/weekly/week-07A-notes.md

 # Week 7A - Project 1 Feedback & Questions

 ## I. Project 1 - the past
-- Any questions on the [Project 1](../projects/project-1.md) requirements - Project 1 Final Version is due Sunday night 3/14/2021
+- Any questions on the [Project 1](../projects/project-1.md) requirements?
 - How did the [Project 1 Crit Groups](p1-crit-groups.md) go?

 <hr>